 When successful, patients will experience clear vision during the day without contact lenses or eyeglasses.
 However, the results depend on the patient’s continuous night-time wear of the special lenses regularly to maintain clear vision during the day.
-Dr. Vadim Guy, OD, is a certified provider of Ortho-K in the Rochester area for both adults and children.
-Contact our office today to schedule an Ortho-K Consultation for you or your child.
-Learn more about Ortho-K and Myopia Control on AllAboutVision.com.
+Visit Myopia Control for more information.

 LASIK (Laser-Assisted in Situ Keratomileusis) is a surgical procedure that uses a laser beam to reshape the cornea.
 Patients who are nearsighted, farsighted or astigmatic may benefit from this type of procedure.